Old Dogs New Tricks

 And in June we played the RiverArts Music Tour in Hastings-on-Hudson, NY, with our friend Paul Harris on flute.

 We're taking a break from performing at the moment to record our first CD!

 The Old Dogs New Tricks website will be up and running soon!

-Meanwhile, you can read the article I mentioned, “Couple spreads harmony as Old Dogs New Tricks,” and here is a friend’s interpretation of Old Dogs New Tricks as a unicorn and Gumby!
+Meanwhile, you can read the article I mentioned, “Couple spreads harmony as Old Dogs New Tricks,” and here’s a photo of three old dogs: Mark and me and our dog Lily – along with a friend’s interpretation of Old Dogs New Tricks as a unicorn and Gumby!